 Some of the resources and services offered by NewRetirement include:

-- Customizable Online Retirement Planner
+• Customizable Online Retirement Planner

-- Advisory services with CFPs
+• Advisory services with CFPs®

-- Live coaching sessions
+• Live coaching sessions

-- Calculators for retirement, social security, lifetime annuity, reverse mortgage
+• Calculators for retirement, social security, lifetime annuity, reverse mortgage

-- Virtual Financial Advisor (coming soon)
+• Virtual Financial Advisor

 How Much Does NewRetirement Cost?

 NewRetirement has both free and paid services.
-Here is a breakdown of their various plans
+Here is a breakdown of their various plans.

-NewRetirement Planner Pricing Plans
+NewRetirement Pricing Plans 2022

-If you prefer to get direct help from a Certified Financial Planner (CFP), they offer an Advisor package starting at $500.
-It includes a 1 hour consultation Meeting, an expertly crafted retirement plan based on your individual needs, and a 1 hour review meeting to discuss the plan and answer questions.
+It includes a 1 hour consultation meeting, an expertly crafted retirement plan based on your individual needs, and a 1 hour review meeting to discuss the plan and answer questions.
+Plus, the advisor is available to answer your questions at any time.

-How Is NewRetirement Different From Personal Capital?
+How Is NewRetirement Different From Empower Personal Capital?

-Regular readers know I’ve been a long-time user of Personal Capital’s retirement, net worth, 401(k) fee analyzer, asset allocation and other financial tracking tools.
+Regular readers know I've been a long-time user of Empower Personal Capital‘s retirement, net worth, 401(k) fee analyzer, asset allocation and other financial tracking tools.

-With that said, how is NewRetirement different from Personal Capital and are they worth exploring?
-Frankly, retirement is such a huge milestone in everyone’s life.
-Thus, I think it’s always worth taking advantage of other tools out there, especially when they are free to play around with.
+With that said, how is NewRetirement different from Empower Personal Capital and are they worth exploring?
+Frankly, retirement is such a huge milestone in everyone's life.
+Thus, I think it's always worth taking advantage of other tools out there, especially when they are free to play around with.

 Retirement Facts